r00dY/ai-design-benchmark/README.md

 > - Section D: The end of the sentence "We've trained GPT-3, an autoregressive language model with 175 billion parameters" is obscured by the background pattern, similar to Section A.
 >
 > Only Section C does not seem to have any text readability issues caused by overlapping with the background pattern, making it the most cleanly designed section in terms of legibility and layout.

-## Results

-**2/12 correct, 10/12 errors.**

-Success rate is only **16%** even though for the examples are absolutely trivial.
-The reasoning shows zero understanding of design harmony.
-Even the reasoning for correct answers is not very convincing.

 ## How experiments are run?